bitmakerlabs/dev_environment_setup/README.md

 To make these changes permanent, see [How to remove Amazon and Ubuntu One Music?](http://askubuntu.com/questions/363912/how-to-remove-amazon-and-ubuntu-one-music) at askubuntu.com

-With that done, you are ready to get your Bitmaker on.

-#Setting Up a Work Environment

-After you have installed Ubuntu on your computer, you are ready to turn it into a lean, mean coding machine.

-This is a four part process:

-	1. Install the basics
-	2. Install rbenv, then Ruby
-	3. Install Ruby on Rails
-	4. Install PostgreSQL

-Not all of these steps are required on day one at Bitmaker, in fact they are -- in some cases -- weeks apart in the curriculum but they are presented here in a dependent logical sequence.
-If you have trouble with any of the later steps you can until your cohort begins and ask an instructor for help.

 <hr>

 ## The Basics for Development